Erriez/ErriezMHZ19B/README.md

 Now the sensor is calibrated.
 Repeat the sequence more often for higher accuracy.

-### 3. Manual Calibration (SPAN)
+### 3. MH-Z19B only: Manual SPAN Calibration

-The datasheet also mentions a command `0x88 Span Point Calibration`.
-The calibration procedure is not clear and therefore not implemented in this library.
+The SPAN point calibration procedure is not implemented in this library as it requires special calibration equipment.
+This functionality is not available in MH-Z19C.

+### 4. MH-Z19C only: Hand-operated calibration

+Procedure according to the MH-Z19C datasheet:
+- Connect module’s HD pin to low level(0V), lasting for 7 seconds at least.
+- Before calibrating the zero point, please ensure that the sensor is stable for more than 20 minutes at 400ppm ambient environment.
+- The application is responsible to control the external MH-Z19C HD pin and is not available on the MH-Z19B.

-## MH-Z19B API
+## MH-Z19B/C API

 **Initialization Software Serial**